-Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOB2 17 Input/ Output Output disabled, internal Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(MISO) Input/ Output pull-up enabled, pin is in input mode SPI Master In/Slave Out - This serial data pin is an input to a master device and an output from a slave device.
+Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOB2 17 Input/ Output Input with internal pull-up enabled Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(MISO) Input/ Output Chapted SPI Master In/Slave Out - This serial data pin is an input to a master device and an output from a slave device.
 The MISO line of a slave device is placed in the high-impedance state if the slave device is not selected.
 The slave device places data on the MISO line a half-cycle before the clock edge the master device uses to latch the data.
-(T2 5) Input/ Output T2 - Timer, Channel 2 Output After reset, the default state is GPIOB2.
-The peripheral functionality is controlled via the SIM.
-See Section 6.3.8 .
-5. This signal is also bro ought out on t he GPIOA4 pin.
-GPIOB3 16 Input/ Output Output disabled, internal Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(MOSI) Input/ Output pull-up enabled, pin is in input mode SPI Master Out/Slave In- This serial data pin is an output from a master device and an input to a slave device.
+(T2 5) Input/ T2 - Timer, Channel 2 Output After reset, the default state is GPIOB2.
+The alternative peripheral functionality is controlled via the SIM.
+See Section 6.3.8.
+5. This signal 5.
+This signal is also brought out on the GPIOA4 pin.
+GPIOB3 16 Input/ Output Input with internal pull-up enabled Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(MOSI) Input/ Output Chapted SPI Master Out/Slave In- This serial data pin is an output from a master device and an input to a slave device.
 The master device places data on the MOSI line a half-cycle before the clock edge the slave device uses to latch the data.
 (T3 6) Input/ T3 - Timer, Channel 3 Output After reset, the default state is GPIOB3.
-The peripheral functionality is controlled via the SIM.
+The alternative peripheral functionality is controlled via the SIM.
 See Section 6.3.8 .
 6. This signal is also bro ought out on t he GPIOA5 pin.
-GPIOA0 29 Input/ Output Output disabled, internal Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(PWM0) Output pull-up enabled, pin is in input mode PWM0 - This is one of the six PWM output pins.
+GPIOA0 29 Input/ Output Input with internal pull-up Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(PWM0) Output enabled PWM0 - This is one of the six PWM output pins.
 After reset, the default state is GPIOA0.

-Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP
+Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP (Continued)

-Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOA1 28 Input/ Output Output disabled, internal pull-up Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(PWM1) Output enabled, pin is in input mode PWM1 - This is one of the six PWM output pins.
+Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOA1 28 Input/ Output Input with internal pull-up enabled Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(PWM1) Output onasioa PWM1 - This is one of the six PWM output pins.
 After reset, the default state is GPIOA1.
-GPIOA2 23 Input/ Output Output disabled, internal pull-up Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(PWM2) Output enabled, pin is in input mode PWM2 - This is one of the six PWM output pins.
+GPIOA2 23 Input/ Output Input with internal pull-up enabled Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(PWM2) Output enabled PWM2 - This is one of the six PWM output pins.
 After reset, the default state is GPIOA2.
-GPIOA3 24 Input/ Output Output disabled, internal Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(PWM3) Output pull-up enabled, pin is in input mode PWM3 - This is one of the six PWM output pins.
+GPIOA3 24 Input/ Output Input with internal pull-up Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(PWM3) Output enabled PWM3 - This is one of the six PWM output pins.
 After reset, the default state is GPIOA3.
-GPIOA4 22 Input/ Output Output disabled, internal Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(PWM4) Output pull-up enabled, pin is in input PWM4 - This is one of the six PWM output pins.
-(FAULT1) Input mode Fault1 - This fault input pin is used for disabling selected PWM outputs in cases where fault conditions originate off-chip.
-(T2 7) Input/ Output T2 - Timer, Channel 2 • After reset, the default state is GPIOA4.
-The peripheral functionality is controlled via the SIM.
-See Section 6.3.8 .
+GPIOA4 22 Input/ Output Input with internal pull-up enabled Port A GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(PWM4) Output Chabled PWM4 - This is one of the six PWM output pins.
+(FAULT1) Input Fault1 - This fault input pin is used for disabling selected PWM outputs in cases where fault conditions originate off-chip.
+(T2 7) Input/ Output T2 - Timer, Channel 2 Output After reset, the default state is GPIOA4.
+The alternative peripheral functionality is controlled via the SIM.
+See Section 6.3.8.